AlphaHydrae/blog/source/_posts/2013-03-07-conditional-get-with-rails.markdown

 ## jQuery Client

 And that's my periodic call from the browser.
 On the first request, jQuery will automatically get the ETag and last modified date from the server and send them for the next requests.
+Nothing to do here.

 {% codeblock lang:javascript %}
 function pollPerson() {